Pieter Libin <pieter@emweb.be>

 In this mode, the application is not started until the library has determined AJAX support, which is made available in WEnvironment.hasAjax() which is passed to the application constructor.

-There are some draw-backs to this bootstrap method:
+There are some drawbacks to this bootstrap method:

 • the redirection without JavaScript support may not be supported by all user agents.
-To handle this, the boostrap page also shows a link and a redirect message (see the redirect message configuration setting), which may confuse new users.
+To handle this, the bootstrap page also shows a link and a redirect message (see the redirect message configuration setting), which may confuse new users.

 2.7.2.
 Progressive bootstrap